stratus-ss/k8s-tools/etcdBackup/README.md

 Usage:
   -backup-pod-image-version string
-        The version of the ose-client to use (default "v4.8") -claim-name string
+        The version of the ose-client to use (default "v4.8") -debug
-        NFS Path to save backups to
-  -debug
-        Turns on some debug messages -etcd-backup-project string
+        Turns on some debug messages -dynamic-claim-name string
+        NFS Path to save backups to -etcd-backup-project string
         Which project to create etcd backup pods (default "ocp-etcd-backup") -kube-config string
         Full path to kubeconfig
   -local-backup-dir string
-        Full LOCAL path to put backup (default "/tmp") -nfs-path string
+        Full LOCAL path to put backup (default "/tmp") -nfs-claim-name string
+        NFS claim to bind to a persistent volume -nfs-path string
         NFS Path to save backups to
   -nfs-server string
-        IP or Hostname of the NFS Server
+        IP or Hostname of the NFS Server -nfs-volume-name string
-  -taint string
+        NFS Path to save backups to (default "etcd-nfs-backup-vol") -taint string
         Specify a taint to ignore (default "node-role.kubernetes.io/master") -use-dynamic-storage